Drayton Wiser Multi-Zone full review

 Recent updates to the Wiser Heat app include an Insights tile which displays the weather, your home’s energy usage and how Wiser has contributed to energy savings.
 These are calculated based on the activation of smart modes, such as Away Mode and Eco Mode, and how they have reduced heating run times, compared to the set schedule.

 Wiser supports Alexa and Google Assistant as well as integration with IFTTT.

 Drayton Wiser: Price

 We were sent the Wiser Multi-Zone Kit 1 for review.
 This includes a one-channel thermostat, plus two radiator valves (these bring the multizone control: you don't need a heating system plumbed for multizone).

-That’s good value considering most smart radiator valves (smart TRVs) cost between £50 and £70 each.
-Nest’s third-gen thermostat costs £179.99 on its own and as of yet, Nest hasn’t launched its own TRVs.
+At under £200 it's good value considering most smart radiator valves (smart TRVs) cost between £50 and £70 each.
+Nest’s third-gen thermostat costs £179.99 on its own and as of yet, Nest still hasn’t launched its own TRVs.

 Bear in mind that a one-channel kit is what you'll need if you have a combi boiler.
 But if you have a separate hot water tank and want to control that as well, you’ll need the two-channel thermostat kit.
-You can buy this from Screwfix for £199.99.
 Like all Wiser kits, this also supports multi-zone.

-Individual TRVs cost £34.99 each, which is the cheapest we’ve seen and means you can control extra rooms without the costs spiralling out of control.
+Individual TRVs cost £34.99 each, which is cheaper than most smart TRVs and means you can control extra rooms without the costs spiralling out of control.